-Saudi Arabia Electronic Invoicing
+e-Invoice in Saudi Arabia

 The Zakat, Tax and Customs Authority (ZATCA) published the official e-invoice resolution for a nationwide mandate at the end of May 2021.
 Previously, a draft law was opened to public consultation in April.
 ZATCA introduced changes to the draft law and released this resolution considering the comments made by the business community.

-How does the e-invoicing system in Saudi Arabia work?
+How does the e-invoicing in KSA work?

 - The first phase will comprise mandatory e-invoice generation and archiving as of 4 December 2021.
-Invoicing software must be able to generate all the invoices and associated notes in electronic format.
+E-invoice software in Saudi Arabia must be able to generate all the invoices and associated notes in electronic format.
 E-invoices must contain the mandatory fields defined by the tax authority and comply with all the business and validation rules.
 Tax invoices must contain the buyer’s VAT registration number (if registered).
 Finally, simplified tax invoices must include a QR code so that individuals can check the validity of an invoice by scanning from a mobile device.

 - The second phase, integration with the ZATCA e-invoice portal and submission of e-invoices will begin on 1 January 2023.
 According to the resolution, the tax authority will gradually mandate integration for different groups of companies.
 The companies under obligation will be published not later than 6 months before the deadline.
+In the first wave specific taxpayers whose revenue is subject to VAT for the year of 2021 exceeding 3 Billion SAR.
+Threshold will be decreased and the scope will expand gradually.

 All the invoices issued shall be transmitted to the e-invoice portal within 24 hours after generation.